-30 Sep 30 Jun 30 Sep
+30 Sep 2010 30 Jun 30 Sep

-2010 2010 % 2009
+2010 2009

-A durant locality and the second seco % % %
+% % %

 Assumed new business spread margins: note ii

-Fixed Annuity business (including the proportion of variable annuity business inve account): note i sted in the general
+Fixed Annuity business (including the proportion of variable annuity business invested in account): ^{note i} the general

 First five years:

 January to June issues 2.0 2.0 2.75

 July to September issues 2.0 n/a 2.25

 Long-term assumption 2.0 2.0 2.0

 Fixed Index Annuity business

 January to June issues 2.5 2.5 3.5

 July to September issues 2.5 n/a 2.5

 New business risk discount rate

 Variable annuity 7.0 7.5 7.3

 Non-variable annuity 4.8 5.3 4.1

 Weighted average total 6.7 7.2 6.3

 US 10-year treasury bond rate at end of period 2.55 3.0 3.3

 Pre-tax expected long-term nominal rate of return for US equities 6.5 7.0 7.3

-i For the period ended 30 September 2009, the spread assumptions for new tranches of fixed annuity business (including the proportion of variable annuity business invested in the general account) include a provision that crediting rates and spreads will normalise in the future.
+For the period ended 30 September 2009, the spread assumptions for new tranches of fixed annuity business (including the proportion of variable annuity business invested in the general account) include a provision that crediting rates and spreads will normalise in the future.
 Thus, the assumption for new business spreads shown above applies for the first five years before normalising over the following 10 years to the long-term assumption of 2.0 per cent.
 The valuation of new business takes into account an assumed associated risk of increased lapse under certain interest rate scenarios.